CartoDB/carto-workshop/02-builder-analysis/exercises/madrid.md

 ![choropleth](imgs/airbnb/category.png)

 * As you can see the lines are color based on the `name` column.
 But we want to be colored according to the real Madrid Metro Lines colors.
-In order to achieve this we are going to use the **`STYLE`** advanced mode.
+In order to achieve this we are going to use the **`STYLE`** tab.
-* Open the CartoCSS panel clicking the switch at the bottom left corner of BUILDER:
+* Switch the slider button, located at the bottom of the STYLE tab, from VALUES to _CARTOCSS_:

 ![cartocss](imgs/airbnb/cartocss.png)